 Initial infrastructure connection steering

-A dual-band smartphone is configured to prefer 802.11/Wi-Fi over cellular connection, to save the owner costs for their cellular plan.
+A Wi-Fi enabled smartphone is configured to prefer 802.11/Wi-Fi over cellular connection, to save the owner costs for their cellular plan.
 The users bring the phone within range of a multiple-AP infrastructure to which it has attached previously and has a stored configuration, for example at the user’s work or church.
-Before connecting to the Wi-Fi, the phone scans to discover the available APs.
+Before connecting to the Wi-Fi, the phone scans to discover the available APs, by sending Probe Requests, ANQP or other public action frames, etc.

-During this scanning, the infrastructure monitors the signal levels at multiple APs and bands on those APs, determines which AP and band will provide the best service, and steers the client to that AP.
-This saves the client power by directing its scans and lowering the requirement for the client to thorough scan all APs and bands, and also saves the infrastructure from needing to steer the client after attachment which saves time, connection disruption and bandwidth for management frames.
+During this scanning, the infrastructure monitors the signal levels received from the smartphone at multiple APs and bands on those APs, determines which AP and band will provide the best service, and steers the client to that AP.
+This saves the client power by directing its scans to shorten its scan and AP selection procedure and lower the requirement for the client to thorough scan all APs and bands, and also saves the infrastructure from needing to steer the client after attachment which saves time, connection disruption and bandwidth for management frames.

 Randomized MAC address impacts